Back to Innovation Atlas

 Open Banking is expected to promote financial inclusion in Colombia.
 According to The Global Findex Database, 60% of Colombians had bank accounts in 2021, leaving 40% unbanked.
 In 2020, the COVID-19 pandemic made it evident that financial inclusion is limited due to reduced interoperability and restricted access to savings accounts and other financial products.
 The pandemic accelerated financial inclusion as the number of unbanked population has already reduced with the introduction of government programs such as the Ingreso Solidario, which assisted over three million families, representing around 19% of the total population.
 The programme employed a hybrid approach, first sending funds directly to the accounts of banked Colombians, then using digital wallets to reach the 1.5 million unbanked.

 The key motivations for Open Banking are to promote financial inclusion and the technological development of Colombia to continue promoting the country as a technology and investment hub.
-In addition, the promotion of the efficient transformation of saving and investment, consolidation of financial security and stability, expansion of access to the payments system and strengthening of institutions are mentioned in the decree
+In addition, the promotion of the efficient transformation of saving and investment, consolidation of financial security and stability, expansion of access to the payments system and strengthening of institutions are mentioned in the decree.

 The goal is to build better products for consumers, which allows efficiency and greater access for everyone.